R/F RailorFlight

 Stations

-Zurich HB to Paris Gare de Lyon.
+Zürich HB to Gare de Lyon, no change.

 03